mrts/git-mirror/README.md

 ## GitLab

-If you set up a GitLab project repository with `scripts/setup-git-mirror.sh`, then you also need to link the hooks directory to the mirror to make GitLab integration work.
-In this case, the custom `post-receive` hook needs to be added to GitLab `custom_hooks` directory as follows:
+To setup a mirror repository in GitLab (Omnibus installation is assumed), proceed as follows:

+1. Create the project in GitLab web interface and, if possible, import it with the _Import existing repository by URL_ link (to get initial branches etc):

+2. _(Optional)_ If automatic import is not possible, import with GitLab shell:

+        su git
+        /opt/gitlab/embedded/service/gitlab-shell/bin/gitlab-projects \
+            rm-project <group>/<project>.git
+        /opt/gitlab/embedded/service/gitlab-shell/bin/gitlab-projects \
+            import-project <group>/<project>.git ssh://<origin>/<project>.git

+3. Setup mirroring with `scripts/setup-git-mirror.sh`:

+        cd /path/to/repositories/<group>
+        edit /path/to/scripts/synchronize-git-mirror.config
+        rm -rf <project>.git
+        /path/to/scripts/setup-git-mirror.sh

+4. Setup GitLab hooks, preserving the custom `post-receive` hook:

-    cd /path/to/repositories/<group>/<project>.git
+        cd <project>.git
         mkdir custom_hooks
         mv hooks/post-receive custom_hooks
         rm -r hooks
         ln -s /opt/gitlab/embedded/service/gitlab-shell/hooks .

+5. **Unfortunately, this is not currently sufficient to get remote branches into GitLab.** The problem is that `git remote update` does not trigger any hooks, and thus GitLab is not notified about new tags and branches in the repository.